 An introduction to the general principles of human anatomy and physiology with emphasis on the structure and function of the cell, tissues, and the skeletal, muscular, and nervous systems.

-Prerequisites high school biology with a minimum of 75% average (or equivalent), or, BIO105 or better, or director's permission.
+Prerequisites high school biology with a minimum of 75% average (or equivalent), or, BIO105 with a grade of "C" or higher.